christophd/yaks-demo-camel-k/README.md

 This represents the demo code for testing [Camel K](https://camel.apache.org/projects/camel-k/) with [YAKS](https://github.com/citrusframework/yaks) using Cloud-native BDD testing.

-The demo shows how to test a Camel K integration locally as well as on the Kubernetes platform.

 # What is YAKS?

 YAKS is an Open Source test automation platform that leverages Behavior Driven Development concepts for running tests locally